Khazul/roon-extension-deep-harmony-release/README.md

 ### QNAP Container Station

 Locate the docker image &#39;roon-extension-deep-harmony&#39; via docker.
-In Container-Station on a QNAP NAS, enter 'khazul' into the search box from the 'Create' menu.
+In Container-Station on a QNAP NAS, ensure the docker-hub tab is selected then enter 'khazul' into the search box from the 'Create' menu.
 This should list the image.
+When the list of versions appears, then select the highest tagged **amd64** version rather than latest as it seems container station will pull the wrong (v1.x) version.

 For command line use, the docker pull command is shown here on the right.

 Create a container with network mode set to _host_.
 This is most important as otherwise neither Roon nor Harmony will discover this extension.
 Note, bridge mode may be usable as well.